Are Crooked Teeth Genetic?

 Tongue Ties

-A tongue tie, otherwise known as ankyloglossia, is a condition where a baby’s frenulum is too short or tight.
+A tongue tie (ankyloglossia) is a condition where a baby’s frenulum is too short or tight.
 The frenulum is the tissue that anchors the tongue’s underside to the mouth’s bottom.

-Children born with tongue ties have very limited tongue movement.
-The restriction in movement forces the tongue to have an abnormal posture, which narrows the palate.
-It results in very little space for teeth to grow properly.
+Children born with tongue ties have very limited tongue movement, which forces their tongue to have an abnormal posture, narrowing the palate.
+This results in very little space for teeth to grow.

 Untreated tongue ties can, later on, cause problems like: